baaziznasser/nbsapi/README.md

 to use the NBSapi you just need to install the pywin32 library by using\
 pip install pywin32
 ## usage
-to use the library you need to import it
+to use the library you need to import it\
 	from NBSapi import NBSapi\
 	tts = NBSapi()\
 	TTS.Speak("hello")

 ## whats new
+* change GetVoices function to become customizable
+* Changed SetVoice Function to Become customizable
+* changed the pywin32 by a more smaller helper library
 * added examples within the tests folder
 * updated setup file and requirements